 Academy Award® winning director and master storyteller James Cameron journeys back to the site of his greatest inspiration, the legendary wreck of the Titanic.
 With a team of the world's foremost historic and marine experts and friend, Bill Paxton, he embarks on an unscripted adventure back to the final grave where nearly 1,500 souls lost their lives almost a century ago.
 Using state-of-the-art technology developed expressly for this expedition, Cameron and his crew are able to explore virtually all of the wreck, inside and out, as never before.
 With the most advanced 3D photography, moviegoers will experience the ship as if they are part of the crew right inside the dive subs.
 In this unprecedented motion picture event, made especially for IMAX 3D Theatres and specially outfitted 35mm 3D theaters across the country, Cameron and his team bring audiences to sights not seen since the sinking 90 years ago and explore why the landmark vessel, more than any shipwreck, continues to intrigue...
 Written by

-The 4th funnel of the Titanic is shown falling backwards when the ship breaks in two in the sinking simulation.
+The fourth funnel is shown falling backwards when the ship breaks in two in the sinking simulation.
 It would do no such thing.
 It would fall forward like the other funnels.
-This is also seen in the "Final Plunge" montage with the photographs of the Titanic's passengers who perished in the disaster superimposed in front of the footage of the ship sinking from the movie Titanic.
+This is also seen in the "final plunge" montage with the photographs of the passengers who perished in the disaster superimposed in front of the footage of the ship sinking from the movie Titanic.
 See more »

 17 of 27 people found this review helpful.

 Was this review helpful to you?